-- practitioner experience at the community college or record of research on community colleges
+- practitioner experience at the community college or PreK-12 settings

 - a strong record of scholarly accomplishments appropriate to the level of appointment

-- leadership experience at the community college level
+- leadership experience at the community college or PreK-12 level

 - experience chairing doctoral dissertations

-- demonstrated potential for effective integration of technology into instruction, including online instruction
+- training and/or experience in integration of technology into instruction, including online instruction

 A complete on-line application must be received by electronic submission to be considered.
 To apply, please visit http://hr.fullerton.edu/careers/Faculty.php